zoxpx/pxdocs/content/key-management/vault/_index.md

 ---
-title: Portworx with Vault
+title: Vault
+logo: /logos/hashicorp-vault.png
 keywords: portworx, containers, storage, vault
 description: Instructions on using Vault key management with Portworx
-weight: 2
+weight: 5
 disableprevnext: true
 series: key-management
+noicon: true
 ---

 Portworx can integrate with Vault to store your encryption keys/secrets, credentials or passwords.
 This guide will get a Portworx cluster connected to a Vault endpoint.
 The vault endpoint could be used to store secrets that will be used for encrypting volumes.